walter-a-jablonowski/cv-maker/README.md

 LICENSE
 ----------------------------------------------------------

-Copyright (C) Walter A. Jablonowski 2024, free for non-commercial users currently under MIT [License](https://choosealicense.com/licenses/agpl-3.0)
+Copyright (C) Walter A. Jablonowski 2024, free for non-commercial use currently under MIT [License](https://choosealicense.com/licenses/agpl-3.0)

 This app is build upon PHP and free software (see [credits](credits.md)).